 Shrimp + Fennel + Tomatoes.
 Add a light flavorful broth with some diced potatoes and mild fish chunks for good measure.
 You now have the perfect summer supper.
 If you are limiting the number of carbs in your diet, you can simply eliminate the potatoes.
 Or you could try replacing the potatoes with turnips.
 The carb count would drop significantly.

 I was inspired to make this dish while looking through one of my Williams-Sonoma catalogs.
 They are, by the way, what I often refer to as my favorite magazines.
 It’s fun to be tempted by all of the amazing offerings and enjoy their artful presentations.
 This recipe was featured as an incentive to use (or purchase) the Cuisinart multicooker.
 Since I don’t have one of those, I tweaked and adjusted so that this could be prepared on the stovetop.

-Once you begin by sautéing the fennel and onion, the process moves along quickly.
+You begin by sautéing the fennel and onion …from that point on, the process moves along quickly.
 So, as always, it’s a good plan to have all of the ingredients prepped and ready.
 I’m using my Le Creuset deep sauté pan for this since it holds over four quarts …and because it’s amazing.
 You can use any deep pan or a dutch oven, as long as it has a capacity of at least four quarts.

 The fish and shrimp are briefly cooked in a separate pan, then added at the last minute to the final dish.
 That way you avoid overcooking them.
 I used a grill pan on the stove for that process.

 Have some extra seafood stock handy so that if the stew is a bit thick, you can add some additional stock before removing the pan from the heat.
 Serve immediately, garnished with a lemon wedge and fennel fronds.
 Offer bread for dipping, if desired.

 summer seafood stew

 - 1 large onion, diced (about 10 ounces)